kubernetes-retired/kubefed/docs/servicedns-with-externaldns.md

 Setting-up MCSDNS can be accomplished by referencing the following documentation:

 - The Federation-v2 [User Guide](userguide.md) to setup one or more Kubernetes clusters and the Federation control-plane.
-If running in GKE, the cluster hosting the ExternalDNS controller must have scope `https://www.googleapis.com/auth/ndev.clouddns.readwrite`.
+Due to [Issue #370](https://github.com/kubernetes-sigs/federation-v2/issues/370), the environment running the clusters must support service `type: LoadBalancer`.
+For the GKE deployment option, the cluster hosting the ExternalDNS controller must have scope
+`https://www.googleapis.com/auth/ndev.clouddns.readwrite`.
 - If needed, create a domain name with one of the supported providers or delegate a DNS subdomain for use with ExternalDNS.
 Reference your DNS provider documentation on how to create a domain or delegate a subdomain.